-Insulin Pumps

-Dr Alex Bickerton - Consultant in Diabetes & Endocrinology

-The ways of delivering insulin have also progressed.
-There are now a variety of pens that can be used to inject insulin and on top of that, also insulin pumps which give a small infusion of insulin constantly and are extremely flexible as well.
-One can adjust the rate at which the insulin goes in and adjust the boluses, the larger doses, that are given with meals both in terms of the amount but also the action of those insulins.

-Lil Lintern - Type 1 Patient

-So, with my insulin pump, it has made life a lot easier because I've got different basal rates depending on what I do and it's just the simplicity of it.
-When you've got a basal rate going through with your Lantus or your Levemir, it's a fixed dose to start with.
-It's really hard.
-So, if you are unwell or you're a female and you're going through that time of the month, it's not the same basal that you need so having different basal rates, it made a huge difference to my daily life.

-Kay Johnson - Type 1 Patient

-After about 17, 18 years, I was offered the pump.
-So, I did 3 days training for the pump and it has been the best thing that has ever happened to me.
+Insulin Pumps Lil Lintern - Type 1 Patient It must have taken about 3 years to be persuaded to go on to an insulin pump to start with and I just kept saying no. I just thought it was just a defeat for me.
+I didn't need it.
+I could do this on my own but actually, once I'd had it, there was no way I was giving it up after that.
+It's been amazing and it's just the simplicity of it.
+Dr Alex Bickerton - Consultant in Diabetes and Endocrinology The ways of delivering insulin have also progressed.
+There are now a variety of pens that can be used to inject insulin and on top of that also insulin pumps.
+Dr Deborah Wake - Diabetes Consultant An insulin pump is a small device with a screen that allows you to set rates and give boluses.
+The pump contains a small bit of insulin that needs to be topped up every few days.
+Most insulin pumps are attached to an infusion set which is a bit of tubing that carries the insulin from the pump to your body.
+At the end of the tubing, there is a canula that is inserted just under the skin and usually this is inserted in the stomach area.
+Insulin pumps deliver insulin 24/7.
+The speed at which they deliver the insulin is called the basal rate.
+You can pre-set the basal rate so that the speed differs at different times of the day.
+In addition, you will be able to give yourself an extra shot of insulin which is called a bolus by pressing the buttons on the pump either at mealtimes, or to correct a high blood glucose level.
+Kay Johnson - Type 1 Patient After about 17, 18 years, I was offered the pump.
+So I did 3 days training for the pump and it has been the best thing that has ever happened to me.
 It is amazing.
-And then, about a year ago, I passed all the criteria for a sensor and that is just amazing.
+And then, about a year ago, I passed all the criteria for the sensor and that is just amazing.
 It's given me freedom.
 So, I'm very lucky.
-I'm a bionic woman and I really do have good control but you have to work at it and this has given me freedom.
-I don't have to think, have I got my finger prickers?
+I'm a bionic woman.
+I really do have good control but you have to work at it and this has given me freedom.
+I don't have to think, have I got my finger prickers.
 The pump gives you freedom.
-Have I got my pen.
-Have I got this.
-It's just amazing so I get on with a normal life.

-Sharon Blatcher - Type 1 Patient

-I was offered the insulin pump and well, that has absolutely changed my life.
+It's not, have I got my pen?
+It's just amazing.
+So, I get on with a normal life.
+Sharon Blatcher - Type 1 Patient I was offered the insulin pump and, wow, that has absolutely changed my life.
 I've been on my pump now for the past 12 months.
-It has taken away the anguish of having to inject, knowing that I have been injecting for a good part of the past 23, 24 years and that is really tough.
-The pump just allows you to feel more normal and just gives you the confidence that actually, your life's going to be okay.
+It has taken away the anguish of having to inject, knowing that I've been injecting for a good part of 23, 24 years and that is really tough.
+The pump just allows you to feel more normal and just gives you the confidence that, actually, your life is going to be okay.
 It has just taken the worry away from it.
-I do appreciate that you need to know what you're doing to be able to monitor how the usage of the pump is and check that it's all working but generally, I can forget about it and that's where I am today.
+I do appreciate that you need to know what your doing to be able to monitor how the usage of the pump is and check that it's all working but generally, I can forget about it and that's where I am today.